How do scams work?

 Personal information includes your date of birth, address, driver’s licence and passport details, and bank statements.
-Anyone who asks for these will likely be trying to scam you.
+Be careful who you choose to share your information with.

 Fraudsters may pretend to be your bank, a government agency, a retailer or someone you trust.

 What should I do if I think I have been scammed?

 If you think you’ve been the victim of a banking scam, contact your bank immediately.